Kochen-Specker Contextuality: The Kochen-Specker theorem

-For an arbitrary set rank-1 of projectors in dimension $d$, only certain subsets may obey conditions ({\bf O}) and ({\bf C}) and, analogously, for an arbitrary set of propositions and a fixed $d$, certain subsets can be subject to conditions ({\bf O'}) and ({\bf C'}).
+For an arbitrary set of rank-1 projectors in dimension $d$, only certain subsets may obey conditions ({\bf O}) and ({\bf C}) and, analogously, for an arbitrary set of propositions and a fixed $d$, certain subsets can be subject to conditions ($\mathbf{O'}$) and ($\mathbf{C'}$).
 A set of $d$ mutually exclusive propositions is a context.
-We use two different graphical representations for the relations ({\bf C'}),({\bf O'}) in a set of propositions, as explained in Fig.~\ref{fig:bugs}.
-In one representation, sets of mutually exclusive propositions are nodes in the same straight or smooth line, see Fig.~\ref{fig:bugs}~(a) and also Figs.~\ref{fig:KS117},~\ref{fig:cab18}, and \ref{Fig:7_cont}.
-In the other representation in Fig.~\ref{fig:bugs}~(b), edges simply connect exclusive propositions, see also Figs.~\ref{fig:yo13int} and \ref{fig:KS8-Yu-Oh}.
-Then, the constraints ({\bf O'}),({\bf C'}) can be translated into rules for coloring the vertices of the graph with two colors, e.g., green for ``true'' and red for ``false'', namely, that each two exclusive nodes cannot be both green, condition ({\bf O'}), and each set of $d$ mutally exclusive propositions must contain a green node, condition ({\bf C'}), see also Fig.~\ref{fig:KS8-Yu-Oh}.
-The problem of finding a coloring with two colors according to the above rules is referred to as {\it KS colorability problem} \cite{Belinfante1973}.
+We use two different graphical representations for the relations ($\mathbf{C'}$),($\mathbf{O'}$) in a set of propositions, as in Figs.~\ref{fig:KS117} and \ref{fig:bugs}.
+In one representation, sets of mutually exclusive propositions are nodes in the same straight or smooth line; see Fig.~\ref{fig:bugs}~(a) as well as Figs.~\ref{fig:KS117},~\ref{fig:cab18}, and \ref{Fig:7_cont}.
+In the other representation in Fig.~\ref{fig:bugs}~(b), edges simply connect exclusive propositions; see also Figs.~\ref{fig:yo13int} and \ref{fig:KS8-Yu-Oh}.
+The constraints ($\mathbf{O'}$) and ($\mathbf{C'}$) can be translated into rules for coloring the vertices of the graph with two colors (e.g., green for true and red for false), namely, such that each two exclusive nodes cannot be both green, condition ($\mathbf{O'}$), and each set of $d$ mutually exclusive propositions must contain a green node, condition ($\mathbf{C'}$); see also Fig.~\ref{fig:KS8-Yu-Oh}.
+The problem of finding a coloring with two colors according to the previously stated rules is referred to as the {\it KS colorability problem} \cite{Belinfante1973}.
+We see in Sec.~\ref{sssec:NCHVE} how the conditions ($\mathbf{O'}$) and ($\mathbf{C'}$) can be relaxed in modern approaches to contextuality.